mafifafm/pxt-microbit/docs/courses/csintro/arrays/activity.md

 ## Activity: Starry starry night

-In this micro:bit activity, we will create a set of random constellations on the micro:bit screen.
+In this Ragga activity, we will create a set of random constellations on the Ragga screen.
 We will use an array filled with numbers to tell us how many stars (dots) should be in each constellation.

 Review the use of the random block in the Math category.